openstack-archive/fuel-library/deployment/puppet/ceph/README.md

 ```

 swift auth works with subusers, in that from openstack this would be
-tennant:user so we need to mimic the same
+tenant:user so we need to mimic the same

 ```shell
 radosgw-admin subuser create --uid=test --subuser=test:swift --access=full